bricked-up/Frontend/README.md

 ## Coding style and commenting

-please refere to the [requirements](https://github.com/bricked-up/requirements).
+please refer to the [requirements](https://github.com/bricked-up/requirements).
 This also goes for commenting and PR naming as anything that does not match the expected format will not be accepted.

 # NPM